Have you ever heard the old saying "No Foot, No Horse". As corny as that may sound it is more

 Should my horse be Hot shod?

-sides have valid points.
-The thing to remember is that each horse should be treated as an individual and each horses' needs
+this, and both sides have valid points.
+The thing to remember is that each horse should be treated as an individual and each

+owners for years.
 The simple answer is, it depends.
-Each horse is an individual and their feet pretty much grow at slightly differently rates
+Each horse is an individual and their feet pretty much grow at slightly

 Should my horse be on hoof supplements?